bluesbaker/IPScan/README.md

 ___

 ### Description
-> Scanning a range of ip addresses with\without a port.
+> Scanning the range of ip addresses with\without the port.

 ### Usage
 > * `ipscan -ip 192.168.0.77`